 - Set in the trendiest part of town, where restaurants and boutiques abound, and just a 15-minute stroll from the historic riverfront

-- Some rooms have no fitted division between the bed and bathroom (not ideal for those who like their privacy), and we're yet to see the Garden Pavilion first hand
+- The Club room has no fitted division between the bed and bathroom (not ideal for those who like their privacy)

 - The building isn't obviously marked, making it delightfully discreet but a bit tricky to spot

-- Not particularly suited to families, although all rooms can take a baby cot
+- Not particularly suited to families, although most rooms can take an extra bed and a baby cot

 - Service at breakfast can be a little slow (another excuse to sit back and take things easy!)